Navy10021/MDAutoEncoder/README.md

 ## 🏋️‍♂️ Training Process

-During the training phase, the MDAuto-Encoder is trained on non-anomalous (normal) data.
+During the training phase, the **MDAutoEncoder** is trained on non-anomalous (normal) data.
 The objective is to learn the normal patterns and features of the input data to accurately reconstruct it.

 ![image](https://github.com/Navy10021/MDAutoEncoder/assets/105137667/862f457f-ff99-430e-9d9a-7d7c563e26d4)

 ## 🔍 Detection Process

-In the detection phase, the trained MDAuto-Encoder is used to reconstruct new data points.
+In the detection phase, the trained **MDAutoEncoder** is used to reconstruct new data points.
 The reconstruction error for each data point is calculated, and data points with high reconstruction errors are considered anomalies.

 ![image](https://github.com/Navy10021/MDAutoEncoder/assets/105137667/97772f00-8f91-47f4-a3fe-fd3c270ca9d0)